emilwalsted/respmech/README.md

 This is a port/rewrite of my MATLAB code from 2016, with some changes and additions.

+The code calculates
+* respiratory mechanics
-The code calculates respiratory mechanics, in- and expiratory work of breathing and ECG and (diaphragm-) EMG entropy from a time series of pressure/flow/volume recordings (e.g. obtained using LabChart).
+* in- and expiratory work of breathing
+* Sample Entropy (e.g. diaphragm EMG Sample Entropy) from a time series of recordings (e.g. obtained via LabChart).

 # Prerequisites
 The code is tested with Python 3.6+.
 If you don't have Python installed, I would recommend you to download and install the free [Anaconda](https://www.anaconda.com/distribution/) – An all-inclusive package for scientists that contains everything you need.
 I prefer running/editing with Spyder (choose from the Anaconda main menu).